 Santa Fe has established two standing committees, a Securities Investment Committee (the "Securities Investment Committee") and an Audit Committee (the "Audit Committee").
 The Company does not have any standing nominating or compensation committees of the Board of Directors.
-Executive compensation is determined by the independent members of the Board.
+The independent members of the Board determine executive compensation.
 New director nominations, if any, will be considered and determined by the Board of Directors.
-The Company has no policy with regard to consideration of any director candidates recommended by security holders.
+The Company has no policy concerning the consideration of any director candidates recommended by security holders.
 As a small business issuer that has approximately 85% of its voting securities controlled by one shareholder, the Company has not deemed it appropriate to institute such a policy.

 Audit Committee.
-Santa Fe is an unlisted company and smaller reporting company under SEC rules.
-The Audit Committee is currently comprised of members Nance (Chairperson) and Love, each of whom are independent directors as independence is defined by the applicable rules and regulations of the SEC and NASDAQ, and as may be modified or supplemented.
-Each of these directors also meets the audit committee financial expert test based on their qualifications and business experience discussed above.
-The primary function of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by reviewing: the financial reports provided by the Company to any governmental body or the public; the Company's system of internal controls regarding finance, accounting, legal compliance and ethics that management and the Board have established; and the Company's auditing, accounting and financial processes generally.
+Santa Fe is a smaller reporting company under SEC rules, and is not listed on a national securities exchange (as defined under SEC rules) and is instead traded on the OTC Market Inc.'s Pink Sheets.
+The Audit Committee is currently comprised of members Nance (Chairperson) and Dika, each of whom are independent directors as independence is defined by the applicable rules and regulations of the SEC and NASDAQ, and as may be modified or supplemented.
+Each of these directors also meets the audit committee's financial expert test based on their qualifications and business experience discussed above.
+The primary function of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by reviewing: the financial reports provided by the Company to any governmental body or the public; the Company's system of internal controls regarding finance, accounting, legal compliance and ethics that management and the Board have established; and the Company's auditing, accounting, and financial processes generally.
 The Audit Committee is responsible for the selection and retention of the Company's independent registered public accounting firm.
-The Audit Committee held four meetings during the 2017 fiscal year.
+The Audit Committee held four meetings during the 2019 fiscal year.